PrairieLearn/PrairieLearn/docs/installing.md

 docker run -it --rm -p 3000:3000 --platform linux/amd64 prairielearn/prairielearn
 ```

+When running the image, you may get an error like `pg_ctl: could not start server`.
+To fix this, open Docker Desktop settings, click on "General", check "Use Rosetta for x86/amd64 emulation on Apple Silicon", and click "Apply & Restart".
+After Docker Desktop restarts, try the above `docker run ...` command again.

-Note that the use of R in `server.py` is not currently supported on ARM64 hardware.
+_Note that the use of R in `server.py` is not currently supported on ARM64 hardware._

 ### Support for external graders and workspaces